joost12345/pq_bms_bluetooth/README.md

 # PowerQueen LiFePO4 BMS Bluetooth
 Python library for PowerQueen LiFePO4 batteries with BMS Bluetooth connection.
+Main purpose is to read battery stats from BMS.

 > [!NOTE]
 > The code does not make any changes or change any settings in BMS of battery.
 Only reading information.